 — David Longenecker (@dnlongen) January 8, 2018

 You should also update your browser.
-Google has patched Meltdown in Chrome 64 and Mozilla has updated Firefox in version 57.
+Google has patched Meltdown in Chrome 64 and Mozilla has updated Firefox in version 57 (Quantum).
 Microsoft has even patched the latest version of Edge.
 Check with your browser’s developer if you use a non-mainstream app.

 Lastly, you need to update your system’s BIOS and firmware.
 Some computer manufacturers include an app within Windows so you can quickly check for such updates.
 If your PC manufacturer didn’t supply one, or if you deleted it, you should be able to find updates on the company’s website.

-It won’t be a satisfactory answer for many people, but the current advice is to sit tight.
 Meltdown is the more immediate threat and is the easier of the two bugs for hackers to exploit.
 However, Spectre is harder to remedy.

 Because of the way Spectre works, fixing it will require companies to completely redesign the way they build processors.
 That process could take years, and it could be decades until the current iteration of processors is entirely out of circulation.